How much will my books cost and how can I pay for them?

 I am interested in finding a campus job, but Federal Work-Study was not listed on my aid award.
 Am I eligible for it?

 If you are eligible for Federal Work Study it will be listed in your financial aid award letter.
 There are also jobs available on campus that are not part of the Federal Work Study program that are open for all students.
+Information about available jobs is available on MyHanover under the Resources tab.
 Students are paid via a monthly paycheck.

 How do I determine whether I am a dependent or independent student for financial aid purposes?